 - Produce "all-ages" shows: Anyone who grew up in the Truckee Meadows can tell you that it hasn't always been the best place to be a budding young musician or music lover.
 Until recently there weren't many places in our area where live music could be experienced without first being smothered in a cacophonous stew of cigarettes and slot machine clatter.
 We don't have anything against music bars or cabarets; some types of music were born to be wild, and the more venues providing stage time for original acts, the better!
 Unfortunately, these places (with some limited exceptions) aren't able to serve the under 21 crowd, not to mention adults who love live music but don't enjoy the bar scene.
 As such, we feel it's very important that all Reno Music Project activities be open to audience members of all ages and operated in a family-friendly manner.

 - Provide an outstanding performance space: The award-winning Musicians' Showcase series and Reno's Best Open Mic began in 2000 as a simple coffeehouse open mic night.
 After adding the showcase series in 2002, these music nights featured over 800 artists, performing for some of the most appreciative audiences a musician could hope for!
 Nonetheless, all good things must come to an end, and by the summer of 2007 it was time to move on.
 From July 2007 to December 2009 we were fortunate to have use of the recital hall at Maytan Music Center, providing us with the chance to expand and grow as we strove to serve the independent music community.
-Having completed our run at MMC, the Reno Music Project returned to Walden's Coffeehouse from 2010 through the summer of 2013, then moved on to our current residency in the Golden Rose Café at the Wildflower Village artists' colony.
+Having completed our run at MMC, the Reno Music Project returned to Walden's Coffeehouse from 2010 through the summer of 2013, then moved on to a two year residency at the Wildflower Village artists' colony.
+As we head into 2016 we look forward to new opportunities for creative expression.